 Evaluating when x = 0 is the easiest way to do this, but I would encourage you to let students think and try things on their own before telling them what to do.
 This will force them to think about what makes two expressions equal or not.

-And finally, this download also includes an answer key for both pages to make checking students’ work easy.
+And finally, this download also includes an answer key to make checking students’ work easy.

 This free resource is part of my Algebra Essentials resource bundle, covering tons of Algebra topics with hands on lessons, unique practice pages and an extensive final project.
 To learn more or purchase the bundle, click the graphic below!